In this Power Automate Tutorial, we will discuss the difference between Microsoft Power Automate and Nintex.

 - It can only be used within the MS office environment.

-- Mobile application is not fully optimized.
+- The mobile application is not fully optimized.

 Advantages and disadvantages of Nintex workflow